garrandall/popular-music-data/tracks/i-love-a-rainy-night-eddie-rabbitt.md

 You can see it in my eyes
 Yeah, I love a rainy night
 'Cause it makes me high
-Ooh, I love a rainy night
+Oh, I love a rainy night
 You know I do
 Yeah yeah, I love a rainy night